-E7 Retirement Pay: How to Use the Military Retirement Calculator
+Retirement Pay E7 20 Years: How to Use the Military Retirement Calculator

-Its common knowledge that many entered service not only collect a basic pay and housing allowance, but also to complete 20 years or service to earn retirement benefits.
+It’s common knowledge that many entered service to collect a basic pay and housing allowance and to complete 20 years of service to earn retirement benefits.

-The retirement system calculator is a tool that can help you estimate your monthly retirement benefits when you retire from service.
-However, there are many other factors that will affect your final earnings including: the number of years served, rank, time in service and whether or not you're married.
+The retirement system calculator can help you estimate your monthly retirement benefits when you retire from service.
+However, many other factors will affect your final earnings, including the years served, rank, service time, and whether you’re married.

-If you are an E7, chances are you have been thinking about your retired pay for when you retire.
-But what do the numbers really mean?
+If you are an E7, chances are you have been thinking about your retirement pay for when you retire.
+But what do the numbers mean?

-This tool can help you determine if it's best for you to retire now, wait until later, or postpone your decision altogether.
-You can also use this calculator as a tool to estimate how much money will be lost in benefits by electing early active duty retirement pay versus delaying that election until later in your career when more years have been added onto your service time.
+This tool can help you determine whether to retire now, wait until later, or postpone your decision.
+You can also use this calculator to estimate how much money will be lost in benefits by electing early active duty retirement pay versus delaying that election until later in your career when more years have been added to your service time.

 DFAS High 3 calculator screenshot